 Try a Closet Nursery

 One space-saving crib idea is to put your changing table and crib in the closet!
 While this idea might seem strange at first, putting your baby crib in the closet is an easy way to keep all of your baby supplies together in one space.
+Investing in a small crib with storage can help you maximize space, too!

 Get a Mini Crib

 One way to make the most of your limited space is to purchase compact furniture like a mini crib!
-These smaller models are some of the best cribs for apartment living because of their compact size and reduced price!
+These smaller models are some of the best space-saving cribs for apartment living because of their compact size and reduced price!
 The downside to mini cribs is they don’t often convert to a full-sized toddler bed.
 However, many do convert to twin beds so they can easily transition for the next year or two!

 Invest in Multi-Purpose Furniture